Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 The company was founded in 2011 by Dmitry Gerasimenko and has its headquarters in Singapore.
 It also has offices in the United States, the United Kingdom, and China.

 Ahrefs currently operates the largest live index of backlinks, which is part of the reason it’s so popular.
-This gives it an unparalleled ability to show which backlinks are most effective at helping a site rank higher in search engines.
+This gives it an unparalleled ability to conduct backlink research for assessing the most effective options for helping a site rank higher in search engines.

 Semrush vs Ahrefs: Feature Comparison